 Following completion of the highly acclaimed improvements of Commonwealth Avenue Master Plan Phase 1 (Kenmore Square to the BU Bridge), BETA was retained to design Phase 2A (BU Bridge to Alcorn Street).
 Phase 2A represents an opportunity to continue the restoration of Commonwealth Avenue as one of the grand gateway boulevards to Boston.
-Today, Commonwealth Avenue lacks the orderly accommodation of the multi-modal demands on the roadway which include significant vehicular, transit, pedestrian and bicycle volume.
+Prior to this project’s completion, Commonwealth Avenue lacked the orderly accommodation of the multi-modal demands on the roadway which include significant vehicular, transit, pedestrian and bicycle volume.

 The project includes numerous safety improvements such as signal upgrades, protected turn lanes and phasing to more safely separate movement of all modes.
 Today, there is significant bicycle activity (>350 bikes/hr) along Commonwealth Avenue accommodated in bicycle lanes.
 In response to safety issues for cyclists, a major innovation of the design was implementation of the City’s first separated protected bike lane which was designed in compliance with the City’s Complete Street design guideline and MassDOT’s new design guide for separated bike lanes.